andreyorst/fnl-http/doc/http/body.md

 Function signature:

 ```
-(format-chunk body)
+(format-chunk src)
 ```

-Formats part of the `body` as a chunk with a calculated size.
+Formats a part of the `src` as a chunk with a calculated size.

 ## `multipart-content-length`
 Function signature: